What does a Construction Director do?

 - Bachelor’s degree in Construction Management, Civil Engineering, or a related field.

-- Proven track record of successfully managing large-scale construction projects from inception to completion.
+- Proven experience in managing large-scale construction projects from inception to completion.

-- Strong knowledge of construction practices, materials, and methods.
+- Strong knowledge of construction methods, materials, and industry standards.

 - Excellent leadership and team management skills.